Sage-Bionetworks/BridgeDocs/_articles/rest.md

 Many endpoints will return a 403 HTTP response (Forbidden) unless the caller is in [the appropriate administrative roles.](/articles/v2/authorization.html)

-Study developers and researchers can access most of the study management functionality through the [Bridge Study Manager](https://research.sagebridge.org/).
+Administrators (developers and researchers) can access most of the study management functionality through the [Bridge Study Manager](https://research.sagebridge.org/).

 ## Application versioning